Why do I need a Shareholders' Agreement and Constitution?

 Schedule 2 to the Shareholders’ Agreement contains a list of decisions relating to the company that can’t be made without 75% majority of the directors, or 75% majority of the shareholders, or unanimous approval of the shareholders.
 The shareholders need to carefully review this Schedule and decide whether any of the types of decisions listed need to move into a different approval category or have a different triggering threshold.

 Otherwise, the Shareholders’ Agreement is ready to be signed by the company and all its shareholders as soon as you have downloaded it.
-Your document will be in MS Word so you can amend it if necessary.

 The Constitution is ready to go as soon as you have downloaded it.
 It doesn’t need to be signed.
 All shareholders must approve and adopt the Constitution for the company by signing the Special Resolution of Shareholder Adopting Constitution (provided with the Constitution).
 If: